Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Introduction

-In the rejoinder to these thorny computational issues and aiming at our desired inferential capabilities, we make three key contributions to this baseline Bayesian spatiotemporal factor model.
-First, we follow \textcite{Walker2007} and develop a new slice sampling algorithm specifically tailored to mixture weights determined by the spatially varying latent variables in the PSBP prior, which ensures the correct conditional posterior distributions and differs from the infinite mixture algorithm presented in \textcite{Berchuck2021}'s supplementary material.
-Under our version of slice sampling, the numbers of spatial mixture components, which do not need to be pre-specified and are permitted to vary across all factors, are ensured non-increasing through the MCMC iterations, thus leading to notably accelerated computation for model fitting and spatial prediction as well as significantly alleviated storage requirements for spatial prediction and clustering.
-Second, we impose the Nearest-Neighbor Gaussian Process (NNGP) prior \parencite{Datta2016} in place of the full GP prior independently on and further propose novel sequential updating algorithms for the spatially varying latent variables.
+We make three key contributions to enhance the computational scalability of this baseline Bayesian spatiotemporal factor model.
+First, we follow \textcite{Walker2007} and develop a new slice sampling algorithm specifically tailored to mixture weights determined by the spatially varying latent variables in the PSBP prior, which ensures the correct conditional posterior distributions and differs from the infinite mixture algorithm presented in \textcite{Berchuck2021}.
+Under our version of slice sampling, the numbers of spatial mixture components, which do not need to be pre-specified and are permitted to vary across all factors, are ensured non-increasing through the Markov chain Monte Carlo (MCMC) iterations, thus leading to notably accelerated computation for model fitting and spatial prediction as well as significantly alleviated storage requirements for spatial prediction and clustering.
+Second, we impose the Nearest-Neighbor Gaussian Process (NNGP) prior \parencite{Datta2016} in place of the full GP prior and further propose novel sequential updating algorithms for the spatially varying latent variables.
 Our approach successfully attains high spatial scalability by reducing the corresponding posterior sampling computational complexity from cubic to linear in the number of locations.
 Under our spatial NNGP prior, the computational speed for making predictions at new locations is markedly increased as well, and storage with respect to the spatial covariance matrix and its inverse can be reduced from quadratic to linear if needed.
-Third, we devise and implement in our \href{https://github.com/anniecyf/spatTempBFA}{GitHub repository} two critical inferential procedures--outcome predictions at new spatial locations and spatial clustering of temporal trends.
-We showcase in our simulation experiments the conspicuous spatial prediction computational edge over the baseline framework as well as the satisfactory spatial prediction and clustering performances of the integrated framework with our new posterior sampling scheme and spatial latent prior.
-It is worth noting that both aforementioned tasks are not currently supported by \textcite{Berchuck2021}'s R package \texttt{spBFA}, likely due to the prohibitive storage requirements that ensue under the baseline model when the numbers of spatial mixture components and location points are large, as conducting each of the two inferential procedures needs posterior samples of either the spatially varying latent variables or the resultant mixture weights across all locations.
-Consequently, our improved algorithm manifests considerably superior scalability for MCMC-based posterior sampling as well as subsequent vital inferential tasks on datasets with a few hundred spatial locations and time points.
+Third, we devise and implement two critical inferential procedures--outcome predictions at new spatial locations and spatial clustering of temporal trends.
+Possibly due to the prohibitive storage requirements that ensue under the baseline model when the numbers of spatial mixture components and location points are large, both inferential procedures are not currently supported by \textcite{Berchuck2021}'s R package \texttt{spBFA}.
+Consequently, our improved algorithm manifests considerably superior scalability for MCMC-based posterior sampling as well as subsequent vital inferential tasks on datasets with a few hundred to a couple thousand spatial locations and time points.
+Detailed scalability summaries for our novel approaches are presented in \Cref{appenH}.